ngleadall/train_malta_nanopore/README.md

   Overall: How to take Oxford Nanopore (ON) data from raw signal to called variants

-  In this part of the session we will learn about Data formats , Basecalling and Run QC
+  In this part of the session we will learn about **Data formats** , **Basecalling** and **Basic Quality Control(QC)**

 # 2) Starting point
 <img src="//raw.githubusercontent.com/ngleadall/train_malta_nanopore/master/images/img_1.png" alt="img_1" class="inline"/>

 # 3) Raw reads

 All nanopore data is written to a specific run directory.
-Change to the example directory below
+Change to the example directory below...

 ```sh
 cd ~/Course_Materials/nanopore_practical/
 ```
+... and list it to see what is there
 ```sh
 ls
 ```